nagyesta/lowkey-vault/lowkey-vault-app/README.md

 # Lowkey Vault - App

 This is the root of the Java app.
-Visit the [Readme](../README.md) in the repo root for more information.
+Visit the [Readme](../README.md) in the repo root for more information about the project in general.